Multidimensional SDEs with singular drift and universal construction of the polymer measure with white noise potential: A KPZ-type equation driven by a purely spatial white noise

-which admits a unique global strictly positive solution when the initial condition is identically equal to $1$. \end{remark} \begin{remark} We end this section by remarking that when $d=2$, the space white noise lies in the space $\mathscr C^{-1-}(\mathbb T^2)$ and that an expansion of order one is needed in order to make sense of the equation~\eqref{eq:KPZtype}.
-Moreover in this case the map $\mathcal S_{rKPZ}$ is simply a continuous functional of $(\eta,\eta^{\<tree12>})$ \end{remark}
+which is known to admit a unique global strictly positive solution when the initial condition is identically equal to $1$ (for example by Feynmann-Kac formula). \end{remark} \begin{remark} As we pointed out at the beginning of this section, we notice that in $d=2$, the space white noise belongs to $\CC^{\eta}$ for $\eta<-1$, and that an expansion of order one is sufficient in order to make sense of the equation~\eqref{eq:KPZtype}.
+Moreover in this case the map $\mathcal S_{rKPZ}$ is simply a locally Lipschitz functional of $(X,X^{\<tree12>})(\eta)$. \end{remark}